ThunStorm/ForbiddenIsland-UCD/README.md

 7. Lift off

    - If four treasure cards are collected and four players are all on *Fools’ Landing* with at least one *helicopter card*, click `Lift Off`

+8. Clear

+   * If player regrets the selection of tile or cards, click `clear` to clear all the selection and reselect.

 #### Special Situations